Stop Running from High Mortgage Interest

 • the percentage difference between the two

 Then, 2021 rolled in with a bang.
-In January 2021 buyers were snapping up properties at a median 102% of the asking price, then 103%, then 105% of asking price.
+In January 2021 buyers were snapping up properties at a median 102 percent of the asking price, then 103 percent, then 105 percent of the asking price.

 Remember, we’re talking about the median price here.
-That means, just as many buyers paid more than 105% as those who paid less.
+That means, just as many buyers paid more than 105 percent as paid less.
 The median number is right in the middle.
+In many cases, buyers had to come up with cash to compensate for the amount of money a mortgage lender was not willing to risk.

-What happened to home prices?
+What happened to Utah home prices?

-If you buy a $500,000 home that is discounted by 10%, you’ll save $50,000 from the get-go.
+If you buy a $500,000 home that is discounted by 10 percent, you’ll save $50,000 from the get-go.
 If you get a mortgage at a higher interest rate, your payments will be higher than they would have been a year ago, but you won’t pay nearly as much in additional interest as you will save in the cost of the home.

 When you refinance, you’ll save on interest and the amount of your payments, but your home will still be valued at $500,000.
 In many cases, that means instant equity.